yoonlight/node-boilerplate/README.md

 ### Cons

-* can't use intellisense, because my code is very ugly..... :(
+* can't use intellisense, because my code is very ugly..... :( -> use type check!
 * (There is solution to use intellisense with DI?)
 * can't check type....